-Short Answer: CarMax appraisals use the same general criteria as personalized Kelley Blue Book estimates.
-This criteria includes the vehicle’s history, current condition, make, model, year, mileage, and desirability in the market.
-But your CarMax offer may be lower or higher than the KBB estimate because CarMax uses its own data and inspection process.
-CarMax also factors in the costs to prepare your vehicle for sale; KBB does not directly buy vehicles.
+Short Answer: CarMax appraisals use the same general criteria as personalized Kelley Blue Book (KBB) estimates.
+These criteria include the vehicle’s history, current condition, make, model, year, mileage, and desirability in the market.
+However, your CarMax offer may be lower or higher than the KBB estimate because CarMax uses its own data and inspection process.
+CarMax also factors in the costs to prepare your vehicle for sale; KBB does not directly buy vehicles, so it avoids these overhead costs.
 For a quote comparable to CarMax, it is best to request an Instant Cash Offer on KBB.com.
 For more details of how CarMax appraisals compare to KBB estimates, see below.

 CarMax Appraisal vs. KBB Estimate

-CarMax appraisals consider many of the same factors as Kelley Blue Book’s (KBB) personalized estimates, but CarMax does not use KBB to determine the value of a vehicle.
-That’s why your CarMax offer may be lower or higher than KBB.
+CarMax appraisals consider many of the same factors as Kelley Blue Book’s personalized estimates, but CarMax does not use KBB to determine the value of a vehicle.
+This is why your CarMax offer may be lower or higher than the KBB value.

 Both companies consider the following factors in their offers/estimates: